Relm4/Relm4/relm4-examples/README.md

 A `FactoryVec` can be modified during the update method just like a normal vector and during the view function the factory will update only the affected widgets.
 To know how to update the widgets the `FactoryPrototype` trait is used to define the functions needed to generate, update and remove widgets.

-+ factory_advanced: A more advanced factoy example that uses a `FactoryVecDeque`
++ factory_advanced: A more advanced factory example that uses a `FactoryVecDeque`

 + components: A simple app that uses a component for the header bar and a component for a close alert dialog.